therayyanawaz/SecOS-Defender/docs/report.md

 SecOS Defender is a comprehensive security framework designed to detect and mitigate vulnerabilities in operating systems.
 The project addresses critical security challenges by implementing a multi-layered approach to vulnerability detection, focusing specifically on buffer overflows, trapdoors, and cache poisoning attacks.

 The framework provides:
-- Real-time vulnerability detection using both signature-based and behavioral analysis
+- Real-time vulnerability detection using both signature-based and behavioral analysis.
-- Controlled attack simulation to test system defenses
+- Controlled attack simulation to test system defenses.
-- Immediate alerting through a centralized dashboard
+- Immediate alerting through a centralized dashboard.
-- Actionable remediation guidance to address identified vulnerabilities
+- Actionable remediation guidance to address identified vulnerabilities.

 This implementation serves both educational and practical purposes, demonstrating core security concepts while providing a functional security monitoring solution.

 ## 2. Module-Wise Breakdown